 An advanced software solution will help improve customer experience by providing them with real-time order tracking capabilities, real-time updates regarding delivery, and real-time communication between delivery teams and customers.
 This can make a huge difference when it comes to keeping customers happy and ensuring that they’re actually ready to receive the delivery when the truck arrives.

 Food distributors have different needs.
 As such, you need to choose your software for wholesale distribution carefully, taking into consideration your relevant business requirements and goals.
 Below are some factors to consider when choosing the right food wholesale software:

-Does the software provider offer customization, allowing you to configure your own KPIs, business constraints, and so on?
+Does the last mile delivery software company offer customization, allowing you to configure your own KPIs, business constraints, and so on?
 Can the solution be integrated with other enterprise solutions to streamline processes and avoid data silos?
 Or will you need to replace other current solutions—or worse, manually transfer data from one solution to another?
 Is it cloud-based or is it an on-premise solution?
 A cloud-based solution enables easier access and connectivity while effectively helping you to future-proof your IT.